 Testing & Measurement

 A word or two about testing.
 I like to quantify things for myself and for my customers.
-To that end, I’ve invested, over the years, in the test and measurement instruments needed to characterise this stuff properly.
+To that end, over the years I’ve invested in the test and measurement instruments needed to characterise this stuff properly.

 Here’s a good example, in the final testing and debugging of the KAV-300i.
 I feed in signals of known purity and amplitude and measure them again at the output of the amplifier.
-In a crude sense, this proves that signals pass all the way through.
-But it tells us a lot more than that.
+In a crude sense, this proves that signals pass all the way through the amplifier, but it tells us a lot more than that.

 Measuring distortion of the signals output at the speaker terminals tells us a great deal about the health of the amplifier circuitry.
 In this case, it helped me to diagnose and fix this distortion problem.
 Having the right equipment takes the guesswork out of debugging and troubleshooting.